Trial practice institute

 NOTE: We will still be accepting applications for the waiting list until the start of the sessions.
 People are admitted from the waiting list each year, so it's not as bad as it may sound.
 Flexibility is a plus.

 NCDC applies for CLE accreditation for this program in states where participants request credit.
 NCDC programs are approved in most jurisdictions.
 Where a state charges for credits, charges are passed along to participants requesting credit from that state.

 All participants will stay at the Macon Marriott City Center.
 The after-hours contact with other participants and faculty is an essential part of the College experience.
-Hotel reservations must be made directly with the hotel.
+NCDC will make your hotel reservations.
 Scholarship recipients must share rooms with other participants.
 Several group social events are planned throughout the session.

 Cost for Shared Doubles: approximately $775.00 for each occupant

 Macon Marriott City Center is located at 240 Coliseum Drive, Macon, Georgia.
 You may call the hotel directly at 478-621-5300 for your reservations.